Christopher Moltisanti

-Christopher Moltisanti, portrayed by Michael Imperioli, is a fictional character of the HBO TV series The Sopranos.
+Christopher Moltisanti, portrayed by Michael Imperioli, is a fictional character of the HBO television series The Sopranos.
 He is Tony Soprano's protégé and a member of the DiMeo crime family, rising from associate to captain over the course of the series.

-In the TV series, Tony Soprano has been a father figure to Christopher since the death of his father, Dickie Moltisanti.
-Tony affectionately refers to Christopher as his "nephew," but he is actually a first cousin once removed of Tony's wife Carmela (Carmela's father Hugh and Chris's grandmother Lena were brother and sister).
+In the television series, Tony Soprano has been a father figure to Christopher since the death of his father, Dickie Moltisanti.
+Tony affectionately refers to Christopher as his "nephew," but he is actually a first cousin once removed of Tony's wife Carmela (Carmela's father Hugh and Chris's paternal grandmother Lena were brother and sister).
 Tony and Christopher knew each other before Tony met Carmela because their fathers were both involved in the Mafia and because they are both cousins, through unrelated sides, to Tony Blundetto; Christopher's girlfriend Adriana La Cerva also believes that Tony and Christopher are distantly related through Christopher's mother.

 Christopher is a volatile, impulsive, and unpredictable young man, frustrated by his perceived lack of progress in the Mafia business.
 His violent behavior often causes friction between him and the rest of the North Jersey Mafia, which is especially troublesome for Tony Soprano, who attempts to guide Christopher towards becoming a major leader in the business.
 Throughout the series, Christopher struggles with substance abuse, which further complicates his relationship with the Mafia, especially when other Mafia members ostracize Christopher when he attempts to stay sober.

 In Season 1, Christopher oversteps his authority when he hijacks trucks under the protection of captain Junior Soprano.
 To teach him a lesson, Junior orders his mock execution.
 In the second season, Chris is shot by his subordinates Matthew Bevilaqua and Sean Gismonte but survives.
 Defending himself, he kills Gismonte, but Bevilaqua escapes by running.
 Bevilaqua is found at a park by Richie Aprile confidantes and is killed by Tony Soprano and Salvatore "Big Pussy" Bonpensiero.
 Chris is hospitalized but recovers.
 Tony trusts Christopher with sensitive tasks, such as disposing of the bodies of murdered captains Richie Aprile and Ralph Cifaretto and arranging the assassination of New York boss Carmine Lupertazzi.
 In the third season, Chris finally becomes a made man.
 This leads to friction with Paulie Gualtieri, culminating in the Pine Barrens incident and although they make an uneasy truce, they clash again on several occasions.
 By the sixth season, Christopher is promoted to the role of captain, and Tony tells him that he will lead the family into the 21st century.